Andrew-Chen-Wang/django-3.0-private-messaging/README.md

 Note 3: Debugging messages are shown in your terminal/cmd.

 Note 4: If I've said anything wrong here (most likely since I'm also just learning with y'all!), please let me know in a GitHub issue and ping me.
 Good luck learning!

+### FAQ

+Where did my staticfiles go?

+Since you're using a different server, you have to append them yourself during development: https://stackoverflow.com/a/12801140

+I've already added them to the global urls.py in both `native` and `dependency`.

 ### License